LiosK/big-amount/README.md

 q("123.456").round(-1); // 120/1
 ```

-Use `quantize()` to covert a fraction to another that has the specified
+Use `quantize()` to convert a fraction to another that has the specified
 denominator.

 ```javascript